ehamiter/aicalart/README.md

 ```

 **This will also cost you ~$0.16 for every run.** [Keep an eye on your usage](https://platform.openai.com/usage), and set notifications and credit limits.
 It adds up quick.

-You might have noticed there are three prompts.
-The original is the one that is reciprocated from feeding Chat-GPT the initial prompt.
-The other respective orientation prompts are from revisions generated from DALL-E and are much closer aligned with what the final appearances seem to be.

 ### A Word On Generation Failures
 Sometimes it happens to be a bad news day, or questionable events might be happening on your personal calendar.
 No judgment here.
 However, DALL-E might balk at a particularly grievous description that would violate its content policies.
 Try to re-word the initial prompt, or skip the news or calendar if that's the culprit.
 There's an automatic gradual removal of potentially negatively-influential prompts (e.g., war atrocities in the news, a particularly questionable personal event in your calendar, etc.) until it's just a prompt to make a day about a cat.
 If that fails, then it bails.